nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/datalens_deploy/datalens_deploy.md

 # Data Lens - Deploy & Basic Configuration
 ## Overview

-In this exercise you will enable Data Lens and experience auditing & ransomware protection; and trigger a ransomware event.
+In this exercise you will explore Data Lens, auditing & ransomware protection features and trigger a ransomware event.

+!!!note
+        As we are using a Nutanix Dev environment, this lab is only available for **Employees**.
+You can skip this section if you are a Nutanix Partner.
+        Please **ONLY** use your registered server

 ## Login to Data Lens

-1. Connect to corp VPN, select the gateway without **(ST)**
+1. Connect to corp VPN gateway without **(ST)**

 2. Go to https://datalens-qa.nutanix.com/

-3. Your instructor will give you a my portal account to login
+3. Please use the Datalens/password credentials provided in the **HPOC lookup**.

 4. Choose **Common Tenant** and then **Proceed**.